Traditional Plant-Based Cooking

 • Bake for 20-25 minutes [on the middle oven shelf] until the cakes have risen, feel firm and a skewer popped in the middle of the cake comes out clean.

-[I used an electric oven for these cakes and they were baked after 23 minutes but different ovens will result in different baking times.
+[we used an electric oven [180C] for these cakes and they were baked after 23 minutes but different ovens will result in different baking times.
 Fan ovens tend to bake faster so perhaps check your cakes at the 20 minutes mark.]

-• After a few minutes remove the cupcakes from the cupcake tray and cool the cakes on a wire rack.
+• After a few minutes cooling remove the cupcakes from the cupcake tray and place on to a cooling rack to cool completely.

 Frosting:

-• Sieve the powdered [icing] sugar into a bowl.
+• Sift the icing sugar into a bowl.

 • Break the margarine into chunks and add to the bowl along with the orange juice.